tbroadley/spellchecker-cli/README.md

 module.exports = ['foo', /^bazz?/];
 ```

+Note that it isn't possible to ignore multi-word sections of a document using this feature, but only single words or groups of words that you don't want spell-checked.

 ### Generating a personal dictionary

 This option is useful for adding Spellchecker CLI to an existing open-source software project with a lot of documentation.
 Instead of fixing every spelling mistake in one pull request, contributors can gradually remove misspellings from the generated dictionary.
 It's also helpful to be able to generate a personal dictionary then remove the actual misspellings from the dictionary, leaving behind only project-specific terms.

 ### Ignore regexes

-You could use this feature to ignore spelling mistakes with a common form but too many possible instances to be included in a personal dictionary.
-For instance, you could use the regular expression `[0-9a-f]{7}` to match Git short SHAs.

-Each regex will be wrapped with `^` and `$` before mistakes are tested against it.
-For example, suppose you invoke Spellchecker CLI as follows:
+Each word passed to `spellchecker` through the `--ignore` flag will be treated as if it were part of a personal dictionary.
+These words will be converted into regexes wrapped with `^` and `$`.
+During spellchecking, words that match one of these regexes will be ignored.

 ```
 spellchecker --files README.md --ignore "ize"
 ```

 In this case, only the literal word "ize" will be ignored, not words that contain it, like "optimize".
 To match optimize, you could use the regular expression `[A-Za-z]+ize`.

+Note that it isn't possible to ignore multi-word sections of a document using this feature, but only single words or groups of words that you don't want spell-checked.

 ### Gitignore integration